This site contains affiliate ads (including Amazon Associates).

 “Nanatsu no ko” is one of Japan’s most familiar children’s songs.

-It is also well known as the music played by local governments to encourage children playing outside to return home.
+It is also well known as music played by local authorities to encourage children playing outside to return home in the evening.

 The original Japanese title is “Nanatsu no ko,” and there has been controversy over whether this is “seven children” or “seven-year-old children.